ibm-cloud-docs/account/bp_account.md

 A trusted profile is a grouping of federated users or compute resources to which the same IAM access can be granted.
 All identities that are allowed to apply a single profile inherit the same access.
 To reduce the number of policies in an account, you can add compute resources and federated users to the same trusted profile if their access needs are the same.

-A logical way to assign access to your resource groups and the included resources is by [Creating one trusted profile](/docs/account?topic=account-create-trusted-profile) per required level of access.
+A logical way to assign access to your resource groups and the included resources is by creating a trusted profile.
+For more information, see [Trusted profiles for federated users and workloads](/docs/iam?topic=iam-create-trusted-profile) per required level of access.
 Then, you can map each trusted profile to the previously created resource groups.
 For example, to control access to the `CustApp` project, you might create the following trusted profiles:

 * Auditor-Profile
 * Developer-Profile